SaidQT/SOAR/README.md

 S.O.A.R (Support Our Adoption Rescue) is a user-friendly website dedicated to facilitating pet adoption and providing shelter to pets in need.
 The primary goal is to offer an accessible platform where users can explore, learn about, and ultimately adopt pets.
 By leveraging technology, the website seeks to enhance the adoption experience, ensuring that pets find loving homes while encouraging responsible pet ownership.

-## What does S.O.A.R mean?
-Support Our Adoption Rescue.

 ## Objectives

 - **Pet Adoption Facilitation:** Enable users to browse profiles of pets available for adoption, including detailed descriptions and images to facilitate informed decisions.